“Fast when you see the new moon and break your fast when you see the new moon…”

 Here you can learn a Ramadan Children’s Song from Egypt.

 This article was posted on Sunday, April 11th, 2021 at 6:36 pm and is filed under Countries & Cultures, Egypt, Holiday Recipes, Holiday Songs, Holidays Around the World, Indonesia, Mama Lisa, Ramadan, Ramadan Recipes, Ramadan Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply